Royal Danish (Fabergé egg): History

 The egg is known from a description published in The Connoisseur magazine in June, 1934:

 "Miniatures of the late King of Denmark and his Queen are framed as the surprise feature in the Imperial egg.
 The outer surface is in light blue and white enamel with ornaments in gold and precious stones.
 On the top are the armorial bearings of the Danish Royal Family, and it is supported by Danish heraldic lions."

-One of the largest Fabergé eggs at over nine inches (229 mm) in height, the egg is crowned by the symbol of Denmark's ancient Order of the Elephant.
+One of the largest Fabergé eggs at over 22,9 cm (9 inches) in height, the egg is crowned by the symbol of Denmark's ancient Order of the Elephant.

 In 1903 the Dowager Empress Maria Feodorovna, born in Denmark as Princess Dagmar, returned to Denmark for the 40th Anniversary of her father's accession to the throne.
 The Royal Danish egg was thus a commemoration of this event and at the same time to commemorate the death of Queen Louise.
 Nicholas II wrote to his mother in Copenhagen that he was "sending you a Fabergé Easter present.
 I hope it will arrive safely; it simply opens from the top".